gianni-rosato/svt-av1-psy/Docs/Appendix-Palette-Prediction.md

 ## 4. **Signaling**

-The most important signals/parameters which are sent in the bit stream regarding palette prediction:
+The most important signals/parameters which are sent in the bitstream regarding palette prediction:
 - Size of the palette: The number of colors used for the current block.
 - The palette colors:
-  - Special techniques are used to code the colors in the bit-stream;
+  - Special techniques are used to code the colors in the bitstream;
   - The encoder and decoder maintain a cache of colors computed based on the neighboring colors.
 Information on whether some colors could be re-used from the cache is sent in the bit-stream